-These are the most common ways to qualify for a special enrollment period; however, there may be other situations in which you could become eligible.
-To determine whether or not you qualify, you will want to work with a health insurance producer or contact your state’s ACA exchange.
+These are the most common ways to qualify for a special enrollment period; however, there may be other circumstances that qualify you.

 - Visit HealthCare.gov and answer a few questions.
 This screening tool will help you determine whether or not you may be eligible and point you toward the correct state-based or federally facilitated exchange from which to begin the application process.